techstop/techstop/content/post/pause-and-resume-wget-downloads.md

 author: Antonio
 title: "Pause and Resume Wget Downloads"
 date: 2019-09-09T20:20:55-04:00
+lastmod: 2022-02-15
 draft: false
 type: post
 url: /pause-and-resume-wget-downloads/
-description: "Often times users ask how to pause and resume wget downloads.
+description: "Often times users ask how to pause and resume wget downloads or how to get the file download size.
 Follow this simple tutorial to learn how to pause and resume wget downloads and also learn a few other tricks."
 categories:
 - Tutorials
 - Linux